microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{FHIR_URL}}/Patient
 ```

-If you want to retrieve the Resource instance for a specific patient, you could narrow your search by adding the `_id` search parameter and a known `id` value:
+If you want to retrieve the Resource instance for a specific patient, you could narrow your search by adding the `_id` search parameter and the `id` Element value for the Resource:

 ```azurecli
 GET {{FHIR_URL}}/Patient?_id=123